What is the IWP Fall Residency?

 What type of visa will I need to participate in the Fall Residency?

 Participating writers must enter the U.S. on a J-1 visa.
 Depending on your funding source, IWP staff may be able to help you throughout the application process.
-More information on the J-1 visa can be found on the Department of State and University of Iowa Web sites.
-Visa interviews should be arranged with your local Embassy or post no later than three months in advance of expected travel.
+Visa interviews should be arranged with your local U.S. embassy or diplomatic post no later than three months in advance of expected travel.

 How will my flights be arranged to and from the IWP?